 The purpose of cutting butter or solid shortening into flour is to create a flaky texture in pie pastry and cookies.
 This flaky texture is developed by coating the flour proteins with shortening, interrupting the gluten formation.
 Small pieces of shortening will remain whole, keeping the shortening separate from the dry ingredients when baked—this separation is what creates the flakiness in the finished product.

 How to Cut In

 To cut in, you can use either two knives or a pastry blender.
 If you are using knives, hold a knife in each hand and cut across the shortening in opposite directions, working it into the flour—this may take a bit of time.
-To cut in a little quicker, you will want to use a pastry blender, which is somewhat circular with an arched handle connected to about four narrow arched blades.
+To cut in a little quicker, you will want to use a pastry blender, which is a semi-circular tool with an arched handle connected to about several narrow arched blades.
 To use the pastry blender, hold the handle and press the blades into the shortening while rotating your wrist from side to side; repeat this mixing technique while moving the pastry blender around the bowl to incorporate all of the shortening.
 You can also use your fingers, mixing the fat with the flour lightly with your fingertips—just make sure your hands are not warm.